 sudo chown root:root "$GOOGLE_APPLICATION_CREDENTIALS" sudo chmod 0400 "$GOOGLE_APPLICATION_CREDENTIALS"

 Make sure the environment variable

-GOOGLE_APPLICATION_CREDENTIALSis visible to the agents and other applications that should be authorized to use GCP.
+GOOGLE_APPLICATION_CREDENTIALSis visible to the agents and other applications that are authorized to use GCP.
 The environment variable name is understood by the standard GCP client libraries.

-curl -O https://repo.stackdriver.com/stack-install.sh sudo bash stack-install.sh --write-gcm curl -sSO https://dl.google.com/cloudagents/install-logging-agent.sh sudo bash install-logging-agent.sh
+curl -sSO https://dl.google.com/cloudagents/install-monitoring-agent.sh sudo bash install-monitoring-agent.sh curl -sSO https://dl.google.com/cloudagents/install-logging-agent.sh sudo bash install-logging-agent.sh --structured

 ps ax | grep fluentd ps ax | grep collectd

 The expected output should be similar to the following: